Preetham97/CODING/README.md

 # Languages Used: Java

-A repo that contains algorithms for most frequent interview problems on Leetcode.
+A repo that contains algorithms for few  problems from Leetcode.